-There is no cure for demyelinating diseases.
-New myelin growth can occur in areas of damage.
+There’s no cure for demyelinating conditions, but new myelin growth can occur in areas of damage.
 However, it’s often thinner and not as effective.
-Researcher are looking into ways to increase the body’s ability to grow new myelin.
+Researchers are looking into ways to increase the body’s ability to grow new myelin.

-Most treatments of demyelinating disease reduce the immune response.
-This is done with drugs like interferon beta-1a or glatiramer acetate.
-Also, people with low levels of vitamin D more easily develop MS or other demyelinating diseases.
-High levels of vitamin D may reduce inflammatory immune response.
+People with low vitamin D levels more easily develop MS or other demyelinating conditions.
+High levels of vitamin D may reduce inflammatory immune responses.